strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations.md

   };
   ```

-Returning `true` or `false` is useful if you want to verify an external condition or a condition on the authenticated user only.
-For more granular control, you can return a condition object.
+Returning `true` or `false` is useful to verify an external condition or a condition on the authenticated user only.
+For more granular control, return a condition object.

 A condition object is a matcher object used to verify conditions on the entities you `read`, `create`, `update` or `delete`.
 For instance, this custom condition uses an async handler that returns a condition object using the greater than (`$gt`) operator: